gregglind/57-perception-shield-study/TESTPLAN.md

 ## Automated Testing

-`npm test` does **optimistic testing** of the commonest path though the study:
+`npm test` does **optimistic testing** of the *commonest path* though the study for a user

+- prove the notification bar ui opens
-- *clicking on the first button presented*.
+- *clicking on the left-most button presented*.
-- verifying correct sent Telemetry.
+- verifying that sent Telemetry is correct.

 Code at `test/functional_test.js`.

-## Manual / QA TESTING.
+## Manual / QA TEST Instructions

 Assumptions / Thoughts

-1. Please ask if you want  more command-line tools to debug this.
+1. Please ask if you want  more command-line tools to do this testing.

-### BEFORE EACH TEST: INSTALL THE ADDON to a CLEAN PROFILE
+### BEFORE EACH TEST: INSTALL THE ADDON to a CLEAN (NEW) PROFILE

+0.  (create profile:  https://developer.mozilla.org/en-US/Firefox/Multiple_profiles, or via some other method)
-1. In a clean Firefox profile
+1. In your Firefox profile
 2.  `about:debugging` > `install temporary addon`

+As an alternative (command line) cli method:

+1. `git clone` the directory.
+2. `npm run firefox` from the Github (source) directory.

+### Note: checking "Correct Pings"

+All interactions with the UI create sequences of Telemetry Pings.

+All UI `shield-study` `study_state` sequences look like this:

+- `enter => install => (an ending) => exit`.

-### Tests
+### Do these tests.

 1. UI APPEARANCE.
 OBSERVE a notification bar like this:

     a.
 Icon is 'heartbeat'
     b.
-Text is one of 8 selected
+Text is one of 8 selected "questions", such as:  "Do you like Firefox?".
+These are listed in `addon/Config.jsm` as `weightedVariations`.
     c.  buttons for click or 'yes | not sure | no'  OR 'no | not sure | yes'
+    d.  an `x` button that closes the bar

 2. UI functionality: VOTE